Skip to footer content

 Docker Container List (How It Works For Developers): Figure 10 - Console output from running IronSecureDoc from a container

-IronSecureDoc can be used to redact, certify, and encrypt documents using its REST API after it has been installed and launched in Docker, as was previously mentioned.
-Visit this link for API endpoints and documentation with Swagger UI, once you have launched IronSecureDoc in a Docker container: http://localhost:8080/swagger/index.html.
+IronSecureDoc can be used to redact, certify, and encrypt documents using its REST API after it has been installed and launched in Docker, as previously mentioned.
+Visit this link for API endpoints and documentation with Swagger UI once you have launched IronSecureDoc in a Docker container: http://localhost:8080/swagger/index.html.

-Docker Container List (How It Works For Developers): Figure 11 - Swagger UI for you to interact with API endpoints
+Docker Container List (How It Works For Developers): Figure 11 - Swagger UI for API endpoints interaction

-For instance, you can send a POST request to the IronSecureDoc API to submit a document for encryption:
+For example, you can send a POST request to the IronSecureDoc API to submit a document for encryption:

 curl -X 'POST' \